Twenty Ninth Street (Boulder, Colorado)

 Twenty Ninth Street is a retail center in Boulder, Colorado (managed by The Macerich Company) that opened on October 13, 2006 on the former site of Crossroads Mall.

 The center is separated into three distinct neighborhoods connected by a series of streets, walkways, terraces, plazas and other outdoor community gathering spaces.
-The center is anchored by Home Depot, Century Theaters, Staples, and Colorado Athletic Club.
+The center is anchored by Home Depot, Century Theaters, Staples, and Life Time.
+The center also features several major retailers (Apple Store, Sephora, Trader Joe's, Anthropologie, and Carhartt) as well as several restaurants (Chipotle, Call Your Mother, Potbelly, Birdcall, Kura Sushi, Noodles & Company, and Panera).